 Where can I find free divorce papers?
 And how do I fill them out?

+Here is a directory of free self-help divorce forms from every state.
+Not everyone needs a lawyer, but if you choose to proceed without a lawyer, please do your homework.
 You heard you could find free divorce papers online.
 You found them.
 But now how do you fill them out?
-At the bottom of this page is a directory of free self-help divorce forms from each state.
+At the bottom of this page is a directory of free divorce papers from each state.
 This article will discuss and link to some pages with important things to think about when you fill out free divorce papers.

 The technical name for divorce papers is actually divorce “pleadings.”
 A pleading is the first step in taking any action to court.
 In a dissolution of marriage, or divorce, a pleading is called a Petition for dissolution of marriage.
 On a technical level, the pleading is a formal written statement that lists an individual’s claims in a civil action.
 The pleading outlines the issues that the individual wishes to be reviewed in court.
 As Tallahassee divorce lawyers, we are familiar with Florida divorce papers, but many of the issues discussed here apply in other states.